 Willie Lee Gay Award for African-American History (All Categories)

 Mrs. Willie Lee Gay taught Texas history for 30 years at Houston ISD campuses such as Carter G. Woodson Middle School, Reynolds Elementary, and Woodson Junior High School.
 She sponsored the Woodson Jr. Historian Chapter #244 for fifteen years.
 In addition to teaching, Gay dedicated her career to the preservation of African American history and has received numerous awards and honors, including the TSHA Certificate of Commendation, Governor Price Daniel Leadership Award (1982), TSHA Leadership Award (1983), and induction into the 1986 Texas Black Women Hall of Fame.
 In 1991 the late former Governor Ann Richards appointed Gay as the first African American Commissioner on the Texas Historical Commission.
 In 2003, Houston Community College opened the Willie Lee Gay Hall, a 40,000 square foot building on their south campus.
 The Willie Lee Gay Award recognizes projects on African American history, preferably African American history in Texas.
-Winners receive a medal and $275.00 cash prize.
 It is awarded to outstanding projects for a junior and senior category that demonstrate a clear understanding of ideas and events.
 In addition to outstanding historical research and interpretation, special consideration is offered to projects that focus on African American Texas history.
 Projects should clearly relate to the annual NHD theme and provide historical analysis and context for the topic.
 Sponsored by Ms. Willie Lee Gay.